simonmichael/hledger_site/src/faq.md

 Note, any time you do mass edits to valuable data, it's wise to keep a backup and check your changes.
-Eg by comparing reports before and after, by running your usual `hledger check`s, and/or by keeping your files in a version control system like git.
+Eg by comparing reports before and after, by running your usual `hledger check`s, or by using a version control system.

 ## Why does this entry give a "no amount" error even though I wrote an amount ?